ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 docker rm mycont
 ```

-- Show that both of containers are not listed anymore.
+- Show that both containers are not listed anymore.

 ```bash
 docker container ls -a